 ReferencesDubinsky RM, Miyasaki J.Assessment: Efficacy of transcutaneous electric nerve stimulation in the treatment of pain in neurologic disorders (an evidence-based review).
 Report of the Therapeutics and Technology Assessment Subcommittee of the American Academy of Neurology.�Neurology.
 2010;74:173-176.
 Shrier I. Does stretching help prevent injuries?�Evidence-based Sports Medicine.
 Williston, VT: BMJ Books; 2002.

-The information herein on "Spinal Misalignments Pain And Discomfort Root" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Spinal Misalignments Pain And Discomfort Root" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.